anayrat/blog/content/post/2017/2017-11-26-jsonb-statistiques.en.md

 title = "PostgreSQL - JSONB and Statistics" date = 2017-11-26T21:11:38+01:00
 draft = false
+summary = "This post shows how PostgreSQL use statistics and the restrictions with JSONB type"

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.